chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 3. **Encourages objections.** Objections are critical to the group's formed understanding of where their tolerance is, and so are treated as valuable information, not something to be quashed or ignored.
 In fact, the process of consent is always opt-in.
 Silence is not assumed as consent and if there is silence, it is considered an objection.

-Bein exposed to this mindset made me very curious to learn more as most of the organizations I'd worked for, in principle, operated somewhere along the spectrum of "the leader decides everything" to "the group decides everything."
-Sociocracy seems to work outside of this spectrum.

-Next, I'll go into what the organization of our company looks like under sociocracy.
+Next, I'll go into what the organization of our company looks like now.

 ## The organizational structure of sociocracy: circles

 [Sociocracy](https://www.sociocracyforall.org/sociocracy/) is run in circles, which can also be called groups or bubbles.
-Membership in circles is consent-based; all members must consent to being part of a circle.
-How many aims an organization has will usually determine how many circles it has.
+Membership in circles is consent-based.
+Typically for each aim a company has, it creates a circle.
 Circles are dynamic.
 They can fluctuate over time, and if the aim is no longer necessary, they may dissolve.

-As our studio does both client work and games, we created five circles to encompass each broad area of responsibility.
+As our studio does both client work and games, we created five circles to encompass each of our aims:

-Below are our circle names and their aims:

 ![An photo of a whiteboard with five circles.
 Community, Ops, Games and Client Work are gathered around one singular circle, the general circle.](retreat_03.png)